tiliajs/tilia/website/src/pages/docs.md

   let selected = useComputed(() => app.todos.selected.id === todo.id)

-  <div className={selected.value ? "text-pink-200" : ""}>...</div>;
+  <div className={selected ? "text-pink-200" : ""}>...</div>;
 }
 ```

-With this helper, the TodoView does not depend on `app.todos.selected.id` but on `selected.value`.
+With this helper, the TodoView does not depend on `app.todos.selected.id` but on `selected`.
 This prevents the component from re-rendering on every change to the selected todo.

 </section>